A Discretization-Accurate Stopping Criterion for Iterative Solvers for Finite Element Approximation: Numerical examples

-The stopping criterion is checked one time every few iterations of the solver.
-The first condition indicates that the estimated algebraic error drops below certain percentage of the total error.
-Moreover, in order that $\eta_{a}$ is an accurate representation of the algebraic error $\norm{u_{_\cT} - u_{_\cT}^{(k)}}_A$ at $k$-th iteration, in light of the proof of Theorem \ref{thm:rak}, $\rho_{\mathrm{err}}^{(k)}$ needs to be an accurate representation of $\rho_{\mathrm{err}}$ as well, and this is the reason that the second condition is chosen.
-If \eqref{alg:stop} is met, the AFEM algorithm moves on to mark the elements using $\eta_{\sub{d,K}}$ in \eqref{eq:est-eta}, of which the efficiency will be the topic of a subsequent paper.

-The error estimator $\eta_{d}$ using a localized equilibrated flux solving \eqref{eq:loc-fa} is implemented in $i$FEM (\cite{Chen.L2008c}).
-The initial guess for all examples presented in this section is a random guess with each entry of $\bu^{(0)}$ satisfying a uniform distribution in $[-1,1]$ using a fixed seed for the fairness.
-Knowing that, in practice, when the solution $u_{\sub{\cT}}$ from a direct solver is used, the effectivity index $\vare \approx 1.5$ for $\eta_d$ in the pre-asymptotic regime, where $\vare$ is defined by $\vare :=\eta_d/\norm{u - u_{\sub{\cT}}}_A$.
-Using the identity \eqref{eq:est-id}, empirically, the discretization contribution to the total error is approximately $\eta_d/1.5$.
-Now by Theorem \ref{thm:rak}, to balance the contribution of the algebraic error and discretization error, it is reasonable to set the tolerance $\texttt{tol} = 2/3 \approx 0.67$ for the inexact AFEM cycle in \eqref{alg:afem-inexact}.
+In this section, several examples are presented to verify the reliability of the estimators proposed, as well as the stopping criterion.
+The error estimator $\eta_{d}$, using a localized equilibrated flux to solve \eqref{eq:loc-fa}, is implemented and publicly available in $i$FEM \cite{Chen.L2008c}.
+The initial guess for all examples presented in this section is a random guess with each entry of $\bu^{(0)}$ satisfying a uniform distribution in $[-1,1]$ using a fixed seed.
+An effectivity index of $\varepsilon=1.5$ or $\varepsilon^{-1}=2/3 \approx 0.67$ is used in \eqref{alg:stop}.
+This is similar to typical values used in practice when $u_{\sub{\cT}}$ is computed with a direct solver.